MangelMaxime/Nacara/docs/nacara/guides/create-a-section.md

 ## Create a new section

-A section, is defined by creating a folder right under your source folder (default is `docs`).
+A section is defined by creating a folder right under your source folder (default is `docs`).

-If have this structure:
+If your project has this structure:

 ```
 docs